DylanAlberto/MioBuss/README.md

-# mi-gym
+# MioBuss

 ## Description

-mi-gym is a comprehensive business management solution designed to streamline administrative tasks and operations.
-Initially developed for gym management, it features user registration, QR code check-ins, and occupancy monitoring, with future plans for adaptation to a wide range of business types.
+MioBuss is a comprehensive business management solution designed to streamline administrative tasks and operations.
+It features user registration, QR code check-ins, and occupancy monitoring, with future plans for adaptation to a wide range of business types.

 ## Features